 Sound Design – Phil Posner

-Lighting Design – Dusty Rhodes
+Lighting Design – the late Dusty Rhodes

 Costume Designers – Heather Hansen (Band), Courtenay Hindemit (Piaf)